Sequences of All-Time:

 The all-digital film was rich with experimental techniques, including:

-It opened with a crisply-edited credits sequence of chickens being prepared by a gang for a picnic meal of shish-kabobs.
-The birds were de-feathered and cleaned, but one live chicken escaped and was chased through the streets (and even shot at) by the gang.
+It opened with a crisply-edited, full-of-energy, electrifying credits sequence, underscored with frenetic music and violence typically found in the underbelly of Rio.
+Chickens were being prepared by a gang for a picnic meal of shish-kabobs.
+The birds were de-feathered and cleaned with long sharpened machetes, but one live chicken escaped and was chased through the streets (and even shot at) by the gang.

-The group ran into the main protagonist or narrator, an aspiring photo-journalist named Rocket/Buscape (Alexandre Rodrigues) who introduced the story with a flashback to ten years earlier (signified by a shift to sepia-tone), after he found himself, in a whirling, circling shot, between the gang members and the cops.
+The group ran into the main protagonist or narrator, an aspiring photo-journalist named Rocket/Buscape (Alexandre Rodrigues) who introduced the story with a flashback to ten years earlier (signified by a shift to sepia-tone), after he found himself, in a whirling, circling shot (a bullet-time type wipe shot), between the gang members and the cops.

 d.
 Sam Raimi